Sherburne Hopkins: Connection to Francisco I. Madero and the Mexican Revolution

 Hopkins' obvious success and experience in Central America in the decade prior to the Mexican Revolution made him the prime candidate to orchestrate a successful uprising for Francisco I. Madero and American high finance.
 On the one hand, American investors, especially Hopkins' client Henry Clay Pierce, wanted to unseat British oil tycoon Weetman Pearson, 1st Viscount Cowdray and his Científico puppets.
 On the other hand, the Maderistas needed finance and political support from the highest echelons of the U.S. government.
 Hopkins's task was to bring these interests together.
-According to Hopkins, Gustavo A. Madero and his father Francisco Madero Sr. met with him sometime in October 1910 in the Hotel Astor in New York.
+According to Hopkins Francisco I. Madero's brother, Gustavo A. Madero, and his father Francisco Madero Sr., met with him sometime in October 1910 in the Hotel Astor in New York.
 They made a deal.
 Hopkins received a retainer of $50,000 (over $1 million in today's money) payable upon successful completion of Diaz' overthrow.
 Since that day in New York, according to Hopkins, he had been in "almost daily" contact with Madero's brother, preparing the revolution.
 What exactly this responsibility entailed, Hopkins did not elaborate on.
 Clearly, there were only three areas in which work was required: Procuring loans to finance arms and ammunition purchases; building an organization for the revolutionaries that procured and shipped arms and ammunition; and creating political support in the United States for the rebellion.
 Showing how much his connections were worth, Hopkins successfully interceded with his friend, Secretary of State Philander Knox, to allow munitions to pass unchallenged from El Paso to Ciudad Juárez to aid revolutionaries.

 Once the Maderos apparently put the well-connected lawyer in charge of the U.S. representation of their efforts, Hopkins had to find personnel quickly.
 The success of Madero's uprising depended on immediate financing, munitions shipments, and political support in Washington.
 Historians emphasize Madero's efforts to democratize Mexico and to institute meaningful social reforms, but often do not mention the Madero connection to U.S. interests.
 There is no hard evidence to suggest that the Maderos did anything other than what they could to advance their own goals.
 Henry Clay Pierce thought that as president Madero would create a more favorable political environment for his corporate interests than Díaz, so that he supported him.
 Even without any additional concessions, Pierce and the other U.S. magnates were not idealists.
-They faced an increasingly impossible work environment under Díaz, since, at the very least, in 1910 at 80 years old Díaz would not likely not last much longer in office and the presidential succession was unclear.
+They faced an increasingly impossible work environment under Díaz, since, at the very least, in 1910 at 80 years old Díaz would likely not last much longer in office and the presidential succession was unclear.
 When Senator Gilbert Hitchcock asked Hopkins whether his engagement in Mexico was for "any idealistic purpose," the answer defined the reality: "Of course not altogether, Senator."